golioth/golioth-firmware-sdk/examples/linux/certificate_auth/README.md

 Demonstrates how to connect to the Golioth server using PKI (Public Key Infrastructure) certificates.

-Since PKI auth is not yet supported by the production Golioth server (coap.golioth.io), this example is intended primarily for internal Golioth developers.

 ## Generate project root certificate authority and key

 To connect to Golioth, you will need to generate and upload a